tiepdotme/marabesi.com/_posts/2017-03-19-intel-galileo-and-debian.md

 I've uploaded my own [image on google drive](https://drive.google.com/file/d/0B8eXZIvTLcpjdlNKRDdYVGVWRWs/view?usp=sharing).

 The next step will be to create a bootable SD Card within the Debian image, as Intel provide us a good tutorial to achieve this
- I' not going to focus on installing the image.
+ I'm not going to focus on installing the image.
 Visit this [link](https://software.intel.com/en-us/get-started-galileo-linux-step1) to instructions in how to setup the image.

 ## Issues found while using Debian on Intel Galileo